Canopy Design – Denver International Airport

 by Business Traveler Magazine

-Denver International Airport is the tenth busiest airport in the world and the third largest in the world by land size.
+Denver International Airport is the 10th-busiest airport in the world and the third largest in the world by land size.

 million passengers used Denver International Airport in 2013